clover/remote-pay-cloud/README.md

     this.cloverConnector.acceptSignature(request);
 };

+// The ICloverConnectorListener function that is called when the device detects a possible duplicate transaction,
+// due to the same card being used in a short period of time.
+This example accepts the duplicate payment challenge, sight unseen
+ExampleCloverConnectorListener.prototype.onConfirmPaymentRequest = function (request) {
+  this.cloverConnector.acceptPayment(request.payment);
+};

 // The ICloverConnectorListener function that is called when a sale request is completed.
 // This example logs the response, and disposes of the connector.
 If the response is not an expected
 // type, it will log an error.
 ExampleCloverConnectorListener.prototype.onSaleResponse = function (response) {
     log.info(response);